sarahBuisson/kotlinSonarExample/Readme.md

 #To configure sonar in your kotlin project, you need:

- * at least sonarqube 5.6
+ * at least have sonarqube 5.6
  * download the last https://github.com/arturbosch/sonar-kotlin/releases
- * add-it to your sonar plugin directory ()
+ * add-it to your sonar plugin directory (opt/sonarqube/data/web/deploy/plugins/java)